pinobatch/numism/docs/gb_emu_testing.md

 ### Memory timing

-Instructions that access memory do so on the _last_ cycles of an instruction.
+Instructions that access memory other than the program stream do so on the _last_ cycles of an instruction.
 This includes read instructions, write instructions, and read-modify-write instructions.

 Blargg's memory access timing test synchronizes to a 64-cycle TIMA, waits a variable amount of cycles, and executes each instruction with